 Writing clearer setup instructions or documentation

-Building micro-tooling for repetitive, manual steps (e.g., a script for dataset preprocessing, a config manager for hyperparameters, or a notebook that visualises results)
+Building micro-tooling for repetitive, manual steps (e.g., a script for batch querying LLMs, a config manager for hyperparameters, or a notebook that visualises results)

 Packaging the reproduction in a way that “just works” for the next person